phonedude/cs533-f23/assignments/Llinas-Marimon/2/README.md

 <img src=server.png>
 2. Copy the link `http://localhost:4000` and paste it in the browser
 <img src=app.png>
-3. Click in each path to see my favorite artist, band and serie 3.1.
+3. Click in each path to see my favorite artist, band and serie <br>
+3.1.
 My favorite artist...
 <img src=ariana-grande.png>
 3.2.
 My favorite band...